rfwarn/TradingView-Alpaca-Bridge/README.md

 **Known issues:**
 - Going short from long position or vice versa doesn't work.
 Need to wait for order to zero out position then open an order.
 - Need to see about adding something to fill or kill after x time, especially for limit orders.
+- If more than one buy trigger happens too close together the cash available won't reflect both orders and can overspend.
+There are other failsafes in place to prevent overspending if account balance is negative.